austinramey/personal-vault/2;30 - 4322 - Strategic Management/Chapter 4 - Firm's Intellectual Assets.md

 # Protecting Intellectual Assets
 - IP rights are more difficult to define and protect than property rights for physical assets
 - IP can be easily stolen
-- IF IP rights are not reliably [rp]
+- IF IP rights are not reliably